tbsp/uxngb/README.md

 ## Performance

-The mandelbrot ROM currently takes ~1h44m to render fully on an original Game Boy, and ~52min on a Game Boy Color (using double-speed mode).
-As of the 0.1.2 release this is likely closer to 30mins on Game Boy Color, but I haven't timed a full run yet.
+The mandelbrot ROM currently takes ~1h24m to render fully on an original Game Boy, and ~42min on a Game Boy Color (using double-speed mode).

 ## Running your own ROMs